codiechanel/simple-pack/README.md

 simple-pack is my personal build tool for react apps, pretty much similar to create-react-app but less bloated.

+While this build tool is working (I use this everyday), I don't recommend using it in production though.
+You can use this for learning purposes, or for kickstarting pet or prototype projects.
+If you want to deploy to production, I recommend using create-react-app, nwb.
+You can simply copy your source files.

 ## Features

 - Webpack 4